Home / OMSAS Application Guide / OMSAS – University of Ottawa

 All offers of admission are conditional and are subject to the following conditions:

-• You must provide an official final transcript from the registrar of your university by the end of June 2024.
+• You must provide an official final transcript from the registrar of your university by June 30, 2025.

 • You must successfully complete your current academic year.